praabindhp/Priority_Queues-Heap/README.md

 Producer and Consumer

-    1.Produce an item
+    1. Produce an item

-    2.Consume an item
+    2. Consume an item

-    3.Display the items
+    3. Display the items

-    4.Exit
+    4. Exit

 The User Will Be Prompted To :